tannerwride/CSM_Activity-/README.md

 ## Prereqs

 - Permission to view customer config files and builds
-- Completion of the CSM training in CircleUP
+- Completion of the CSM training in Circle Up

 ## Viewing Customer Configuration Files